earlejam/effective-java-notes/README.md

 - Generally speaking, a failed method invocation should leave the object in the state that it was in prior to the invocation
   - This is known as _failure atomicity_
 - If an object is immutable, failure atomicity is free
-- For methods with mutable objects, check validity of parameters befroe making any changes
+- For methods with mutable objects, check validity of parameters before making any changes
 - Another approach: perform the operation on a temporary copy of the object and replace the contents once the operation is complete
 - Far less common: write "recovery code" to intercept failures and roll back (mostly for durable data structures)
 - If this rule is violated, the API documentation should clearly indicate what state the object will be left in